jlauemoeller/enzyme/README.md

 ### Prisms

 Prisms let you work with tagged tuples (or, "sum types") like `{:ok, value}` or `{:error, reason}`.
-They match tuples by their tag and/or shape and extract values from specific positions.
+They match tuples by their tag and/or shape and can extract values from specific positions.
+You can even convert matching tuples into different tuple shapes, or replace elements.
 Non-matching tuples return `nil` on select or pass through unchanged on transform.

 ```elixir
 # Extract value from {:ok, value} tuples.
 The named variable `v` indicates